davwillev/stopwatch/README.md

   - `elapsed`: Field name for elapsed time.
   - `start`: Field name for the datetime the capture was (first) started.
   - `stop`: Field name for the datetiem the capture was (last) stopped.
-  - `event`: The event name (or numerical id) of the event the repeating form is on.
-If not specified, the current event is assumed.

 - `lap_mapping`: A JSON object with the following keys:
   - `elapsed`: Field name for elapsed time.
   - `start`: Field name for the datatime the lap was (first) started.
   - `stop`: Field name for the datetime the lap was (last) stopped.
   - `num_stops`: Field name for the number of times the timer was stopped during recording of a lap (the target field must be of type integer).

-  - `event`: The event name (or numerical id) of the event the repeating form is on.
+- `event`: The event name (or numerical id) of the event of the repeating form with the capture or lap mapping fields.
 If not specified, the current event is assumed.

 - `plain`: A JSON object with the following keys:
   - `items`: An array of strings of (some or all of) the keys of the respective mapping, determining which and in which order these will be output.
 The default is `["start", "stop", "num_stops", "elapsed"]`.